noir-lang/noir/docs/docs/developers/contracts/writing_contracts/historical_data/slow_updates_tree/implement_slow_updates.md

 # How to implement a slow updates tree

-1. Copy the *SlowTree.nr* example and its dependencies, found [here](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/contracts/slow_tree_contract).
+1. Copy the _SlowTree.nr_ example and its dependencies, found [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/slow_tree_contract).
 Replace the constants with whatever you like and deploy it to your sandbox
-2. Copy the *SlowMap interface* for easy interaction with your deployed SlowTree.
-Find it [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-contracts/contracts/token_blacklist_contract/src/interfaces.nr)
+2. Copy the _SlowMap interface_ for easy interaction with your deployed SlowTree.
+Find it [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-contracts/contracts/token_blacklist_contract/src/interfaces.nr)
 3. Import this interface into your contract

-#include_code interface yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust
+#include_code interface noir-projects/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

 5. Store the SlowTree address in private storage as a FieldNote

-#include_code constructor yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust
+#include_code constructor noir-projects/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

 6. Store the SlowTree address in public storage and initialize an instance of SlowMap using this address

-#include_code write_slow_update_public yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust
+#include_code write_slow_update_public noir-projects/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

 7. Now you can read and update from private functions:

-#include_code get_and_update_private yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust
+#include_code get_and_update_private noir-projects/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

 8. Or from public functions:

-#include_code get_public yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust
+#include_code get_public noir-projects/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

 View the [reference](../../../references/slow_updates_tree.md) for more information.